dkpro/dkpro-core/_recipes_java/index.md

 hidden: true
 ---

 Recipes are small, self-contained examples that showcase a specific use of DKPro Core.
+The [DKPro Core Examples project](Recipes are small) lists a few examples.

 Choose one of the recipes to the right to view it in detail.